Cybersecurity

 1. Next-Gen Antivirus (NGAV)

-Next-generation antivirus solutions make use of advanced technologies such as machine learning, behavioral analysis, and artificial intelligence to detect and prevent malware.
+Next-generation antivirus solutions make use of machine learning, behavioral analysis, and artificial intelligence to detect and prevent malware.

-Unlike traditional antivirus software, which primarily relies on detecting known threats through telltale ‘signatures’, NGAV solutions can identify and mitigate previously unknown or zero-day threats.
+Unlike traditional antivirus software, which relies on detecting known threats through identifiable markers, NGAV solutions can identify and mitigate previously unknown zero-day threats.
 Machine learning algorithms analyze vast amounts of data from various sources to recognize patterns and anomalies that may indicate malicious activity.

 This proactive approach allows NGAV to detect sophisticated malware variants that traditional methods might miss, thereby providing more robust protection for users.